Skip to main content

 • Fresh parsley, chopped (optional)

 3. Add the steak to the pan, seasoning with salt and pepper.
-Cook about 3 minutes per side.
+Cook for about 3 minutes per side.

 4. Remove the steak from the pan and set aside.

 5. Add the remaining 2 tablespoons of butter to the pan.
-Sauté the onions for about 3 minutes.
+Saute the onions for about 3 minutes.

-7. Add the garlic and sauté for 1 minute, stirring occasionally.
+7. Add the garlic and saute for 1 minute, stirring occasionally.

 8. Deglaze the pan with the white wine, scraping the brown bits off the bottom of the pan.
 Let the mixture simmer for an additional 3 minutes.